-'Stolen' golf buggy stopped at drive-thru
+Thief drives golf buggy to McDonald's

 'Hole in one'

-The post drew a number of responses, with many making light of the episode.
+North Yorkshire Police's Facebook post drew a number of responses, with many making light of the episode.

 One poster replied: "Hope he enjoyed his tee!", while another joked: "It's a hole in one is this one".